The sscan module

 3. Run make in the top level directory and check for any compilation errors.

-Use of the sscan module in an EPICS IOC
+Using sscan in an IOC

 The essential steps in applying sscan-module code in an IOC application (“example”) are the following: